-At Trueb & Beard, clients and potential clients have many questions — excellent questions that deserve a thoughtful, in-depth response.
+At Trueb Berne & Beard, LLP, clients and potential clients have many questions — excellent questions that deserve a thoughtful, in-depth response.
 Many of these questions, such as the ones listed below, are brought up during their initial consultations and subsequent communications.
 A large part of our law practice consists of personalizing answers to questions according to each client’s needs and concerns.

 Bring us your questions such as those below and we will provide thoughtful responses and recommendations.
 With over eight decades of combined maritime injury law experience, our seasoned attorneys can answer your questions and help you seek the compensation you deserve for your injuries.

 Do state or federal maritime laws apply in Alaska?